VeritasSoftware/PasswordStrengthDataAnnotation/MyPasswordStrength.NET.MAUI/README.md

 Define your password strength complexity requirements with ease using the library.

-The package provides a `PasswordStrengthEntry` entry that you can use to validate passwords in your .NET MAUI forms.
+The package provides a `PasswordStrengthEntry` Entry that you can use to validate passwords in your .NET MAUI applications.

-You can set the password strength requirements through the properties of the `MyPasswordStrengthOptions` class and pass the options to the function.
+You can set the password strength requirements through the properties of the `MyPasswordStrengthOptions` class and pass the options to the Entry.

 The special characters considered in the validation are: @$!%*?&.